The Must-Dos in Queenstown

 2. Do a Giant Swing Through a Canyon

-Freefall then swing through a canyon: it’ll make you pee your pants!
-There are two swinging options in Queenstown: the Nevis Swing which is great for tandem, or the Canyon Swing which gives you heaps of ways to make the swing from sliding to having your head stuck in a barrel.
+Freefall then swing through a canyon; it’ll make you pee your pants!
+There are two swinging options in Queenstown: the Nevis Swing, which is great for tandem, or the Canyon Swing, which gives you heaps of ways to make the swing from sliding to having your head stuck in a barrel.
 Find out more about the Shotover Canyon Swing, as well as read reviews and get travel deals on Viator, Tripadvisor, Klook and KKday.
 Plus, see more activities like this in the 10 Epic Adventure Activities in Queenstown.

-The must-do hike in the immediate Queenstown area is the hike up one of Queenstown’s highest peaks, Ben Lomond (1748m).
+The must-do hike in the immediate Queenstown area is the hike up one of Queenstown’s highest peaks, Ben Lomond (1748m/5735ft).
 The all-day experience provides some of the best views in the area.
-Be prepared as it is quite a demanding hike taking about 4-6 hours return from the bottom of the Gondola.
+Be prepared as it is quite a demanding hike taking about 4-6 hours return from the bottom of the Skyline Gondola.
 We recommend hiking between November and April when there is less likely to be snow and ice above the treeline.
 What’s more, it’s free, just like the 20 Free & Cheap Things to Do in Queenstown.
 Check out more walks in the area in the 15 Best Walks in Queenstown.

 Location: Either hike from the Tiki Trail starting at the top of Brecon Street or take the gondola and start the short loop track around Bob’s Peak where you will find the trail to Ben Lomond along the way.
 To spice it up on the way back to Queenstown, take the One Mile Creek Track found partway down the Tiki Trail.